 Reforestation in Tamil Nadu, India

-Sadhana forest trains thousands of local people and international volunteers each year to reforest 70 acres of severely degraded land with the indigineous Tropicla-Dry-Evergreen-Forest in South India.
+Sadhana Forest trains thousands of local people and international volunteers each year to reforest 70 acres of severely degraded land with the indigineous Tropicla-Dry-Evergreen-Forest in South India.

 Project location